ThiagoLimaTech/ThiagoLimaTech/README.md

 - 😄 Pronouns: he/him
 - 🧑🏼‍🎓 I'm graduated in Systems development, Computer Science and Mathematics
 - 📚 I'm currently studying on web site Dio.me, Alura, CodeAcademy and Udemy
-- 📧 If you want to talk to me, this is my email --> thiagoti.mat@gmail.com or profthiagolima@outlook.com.br
+- 📧 If you want to talk to me, this is my email --> thiagoti.mat@gmail.com

 <!---